evelyndong1/tic-tac-toe/README.md

 # tic-tac-toe
-A python version of two-player board game - tic tac toe.
+A python version of a two-player board game - tic tac toe.